 Internal fault — usually a transient.
 Unplug, wait five seconds, plug back in.
 If it persists for more than two power cycles, contact support with the LED behaviour and your Cerbo's Venus OS version.

-Make sure you held the button for at least 5 seconds and that the LED is pulsing amber.
-Some phones cache "captive portal: no internet" warnings — try forgetting the fuselink-setup network and reconnecting.
+The gesture is 3 quick presses then a 10-second hold — check the LED is pulsing amber before you look for the network.
+Some phones cache "captive portal: no internet" warnings — try forgetting the Fuselink Setup network and reconnecting.

 | USB connector | USB-C, USB 2.0 Full-Speed |